-- Note on delivery receipt of any damage to to container. - Notify carrier promptly, and request an inspection. - In case of concealed damage, the carrier must be notified as soon as possible within 15 days after delivery. - Claims for any damage, apparent or concealed, should be filed with the carrier, using the following supporting documents, and within the 9-month statute of limitations. - Original Bill of Lading, certified copy, or indemnity bond. - Original paid freight bill or indemnity in lieu thereof. - Original invoice or certified copy thereof showing trade and other discounts or deductions. - d.
-Copy of the inspection report issued by carrier's representative at the time damage is reported to carrier.
+- 1. Note on delivery receipt of any damage to container. - 2.
+Notify carrier promptly and request an inspection. - 3.
+In case of concealed damage, the carrier must be notified as soon as possible within 15 days after delivery. - 4.
+Claims for any damage, apparent or concealed, should be filed with the carrier, using the following supporting documents, and within the 9-month statute of limitations. - a) Original Bill of Lading, certified copy, or indemnity - b) Original paid freight bill of indemnity in lieu thereof. - c) Original invoice or certifled copy thereof showing trade and other discounts or deductions. - d) Copy of the inspection report issued by carrier's representative at the time damage is reported to carrier.